Calgary Wildlife Rehabilitation Society

 2. To provide relevant public education and outreach to schools and other community groups through presentations, visits, displays, and literature.

 The Calgary Wildlife Rehabilitation Society provides education programs to the public, including schools, seniors’ residences, libraries, fairs, festivals, The Children’s Hospital, Ronald McDonald’s House, and other appropriate venues.
-The Education program serves to inform the public about our services, address conservation issues and provide information about native wildlife.
+Our education programs serve to inform the public about our services, address conservation issues and provide information about urban wildlife.
 Our educators volunteer their time, donating thousands of hours a year to the hundreds of programs that we book.
 When appropriate, an education ambassador is sent as part of the education program.
-We currently have three education ambassadors: Lito (Swainson’s Hawk), Ophelia (Great Horned Owl), and Ollie (Stripped Skunk).
+We currently have two education ambassadors: Lito (Swainson’s Hawk) and Marmalade (Hoary Marmot).
 Each of these animals was brought to the center injured and due to the severity of the injury could not be successfully released back into the wild.

 3. To maintain connections with other local organizations whose primary interest is wildlife, environmental conservation, and related public education

-The Calgary Wildlife Rehabilitation Society maintains working relationships with the Cochrane Ecological Society, Medicine River Wildlife Center, Wild North, and other similar organizations.
+The Calgary Wildlife Rehabilitation Society maintains working relationships with the Cochrane Ecological Society, Medicine River Wildlife Center, Alberta Institute for Wildlife Conservation, Wild North, and other similar organizations.
 We actively maintain communication with such organizations and will transport animals to their facilities under the direction of Sustainable Resource Development when it is in the best interest of our wildlife patients.

 4. To provide volunteer opportunities and service to the community by making available a venue for members, service groups, and volunteer minimum-security inmates to contribute to community service while acquiring new skills.

 The Calgary Wildlife Rehabilitation Society’s volunteers play a crucial role in the running of the organization.
-Volunteers help with Wildlife Clinic jobs (cleaning cages, prepping patient food, and feeding animals), pickups/rescues (picking up animals at veterinary clinics or rescuing animals that are injured), education (running education programs in schools, seniors residences, and other public relations events), marketing and social media, and as board members.
+Volunteers help with Wildlife Clinic jobs (cleaning cages, prepping patient food), pickups (picking up animals at veterinary clinics), education (running education programs in schools, seniors residences, and other public relations events), marketing and social media, and as board members.

 Our Requests – What YOU Can Do